piwakawaka-2019/Rahuitia/README.md

 ### Deploying!

-I have created several npm scripts that will be useful for deploying your app to heroku easily.
+There are several npm scripts created that will be useful for deploying your app to heroku easily.

 To push your local master branch to your heroku app:
 ```sh